Advisory Examinations

 Musicology

-Students earn 6 s.h. from the following; at least one 6000-level course must be taken.
+Students earn 6 s.h. from the following; at least one course numbered 6000 or above must be taken.

 Individuals applying to graduate programs in music must audition and/or submit supporting materials in their area of concentration in order to be considered for admission.
 Information about Graduate College admission and curriculum requirements for each area is available on the School of Music website.